Dec 4, 2025

 So yes, the brain will be positively influenced in many ways by brain activities like debate.
 But the relationship between intelligence and debating is akin to the classic "chicken or egg" scenario: Are individuals naturally endowed with higher intelligence drawn to debating, or does the act of debating itself enhance one's cognitive abilities?

 It's plausible that individuals with higher cognitive abilities are naturally attracted to intellectually stimulating activities like debating.
 Their inherent aptitude for critical thinking, quick information processing, and articulate expression makes debating a fitting arena to showcase and further hone these skills.
-This perspective suggests that debaters are, by virtue of their pre-existing intelligence, more inclined to engage in such activities.
+This perspective suggests that debaters are, by virtue of their pre-existing intelligence, more inclined to engage in such activities and enjoy a variety of complex topics.

 So, like chess, debate draws on and strengthens specific types of intelligence: